isomerpages/psd-psw/_exclusives-2024/About Sports & Family Day.md

 public officers and their family members to participate in various sports and recreational activities.
 The event aims to promote a healthy lifestyle while fostering a sense of camaraderie and teamwork among public officers.</p>
-<p>The programme lined up for Public Service Sports &amp; Family Day focuses
+<p>The programme lined up for the Public Service Sports &amp; Family Day
-on the message of making a difference tomorrow through care, emphasising on the importance of taking care of your own physical and mental well-being, as well as nurturing strong family bonds.</p>
+enables officers to make a difference for tomorrow by highlighting the importance of taking care of one's physical and mental well-being, as well as nurturing strong family bonds.</p>
 <p><strong><a href="https://www.csc.sg/sportsday/" rel="noopener noreferrer nofollow" target="_blank">Find out more in this link.</a></strong>
 </p>
 <h3><strong>Programme Details</strong></h3>